Niambie/jfoobar/README.md

 ####componentname.xml

-### 5. Zip the folder and install it like any other Joomla Component.
+**4**.
+Zip the folder and install it like any other Joomla Component.

 ## IV.
-Learning more about developing Joomla Components
+Learn more about developing Joomla Components

 There is so much more that you can do, including adding and removing Views and Layouts. com_jfoobar is a good 'getting started' approach to learning how to create your own Components.